 OutboundTimeout

 Specifies the Integration Runtime timeout for any third party request in waiting state.
-If no value is specified, Integration Runtime will take value from WSCommunicationSubsytem’s Idle connection timeout.
+If no value is specified, Integration Runtime will take value from WSCommunicationSubsytem’s amount of time a request will wait for the response message before timing out (secs).

-When Integration Runtime gets started, it will compare the value specified in integrationRuntime-settings.json file and WSCommunictaionSubsystem’s Idle Connection timeout.
+When Integration Runtime gets started, it will compare the value specified in integrationRuntime-settings.json file and WSCommunictaionSubsystem’s amount of time a request will wait for the response message before timing out (secs).
 The lower of these two values will be passed to Integration Runtime.

 The default value is 30 and can be set as required.